henryseg/non-euclidean_VR/README.md

 ## Main contributors

-(alphabetic order)
+(alphabetical order)

 - **Rémi Coulon** [@remi-coulon](https://github.com/remi-coulon)

   Rémi Coulon is partially supported by the the *Centre Henri Lebesgue* ANR-11-LABX-0020-01 and the Agence Nationale de la Recherche under Grant *Dagger* ANR-16-CE40- 0006-01.
 - **Sabetta Matsumoto** [@sabetta](https://github.com/sabetta)

+  Sabetta Matsumoto is partially supported by NSF grant DMR-1847172 and the Research Corporation for Scientific Advancement.

 - **Henry Segerman** [@henryseg](https://github.com/henryseg)

   Henry Segerman is partially supported by NSF grant DMS-1708239.

+- **Steve Trettel** [@stevejtrettel](https://github.com/stevejtrettel)

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
-- **Steve Trettel** [@stevejtrettel](https://github.com/stevejtrettel)